Find a Buying Agent

 If you are looking for a buying agent, Plentific can save you time by providing you with a list of the best in your local area, in addition to giving you access to reviews and customer feedback for each of your options.
-By hiring a 'verified' Pro you will also get your entire project covered by the Plentific Guarantee, which will protect your investment from start to finish.
+Each and every job booked via Plentific will also be covered by the Plentific Guarantee.

 A buying agent will be doing a lot of leg work for you when looking for a house, so it is crucial that you trust their expertise.
 They will be finding properties, coordinating with tradespeople and negotiating prices, depending on your individual needs.

 What do you need to know about finding a buying agent?

 Finding a buying agent with the right skills, experience and connections is key.
 A buying agent with a knowledge of their local market can use their connections to find off-market properties, and their awareness of the area can be crucial when negotiating prices or hiring local tradespeople.

 Be aware that when you hire a buying agent you are giving them a lot of independence to act on your behalf, so have as many details about what you are looking for as possible.
 Be prepared to meet with your buying agent and communicate with them regularly, and be sure that both of you have a firm grasp on what you are willing to spend.

 When examining your choices be sure to check their qualifications.
 Buying agents will usually have a bachelors or masters degree, as well as several years of experience in the property sector.
 For more specialised property searches they may also have additional qualifications.
 As always, be sure to check customer reviews and referrals.
 You will want someone who you are comfortable working with and who can get results.
 Buying agents should be able to point to several clients they have successfully helped in the past.
 Be wary with freelancers.
 If they do not have a great deal of experience behind them, it may be that they are having trouble getting hired by a firm.